 There are several adventures at the Royal Gorge Bridge and Park, both natural wonders and those created for the thrill-seeker.
 At over 956 feet above the Arkansas River, the bridge is one of the world’s highest suspension bridges.
 Walk or drive across the slatted bridge to discover fun activities on both sides of the gorge.

 In addition to the stunning views overlooking the canyon, there are several adventures waiting for those who aren’t faint of heart.
 I’m not a thrill-seeker, but my companion reveled in riding the gondola across the canyon and zip-lining on the Cloudscraper Zip Line.
-Neither of us dared try the Skycoaster with its 50-miles-per-hour free fall.
+Neither of us dared try the Skycoaster with its 50-miles-per-hour free fall, but it is a great opportunity for those the adrenaline junkies in your group.

 For those who want to try climbing, there’s a mountaineering experience on the gorge walls called Via Ferrata.
 You can hike and climb the granite rock walls on a guided climbing tour, with different challenge levels from easy to difficult.